eratosthenesia/lispc/README.md

 ### Arithmetic

-In the amove example, you'll notice that we use prefix arithmetic.
+In the above example, you'll notice that we use prefix arithmetic.
 This is a feature of **LISP** and not of **C**.
 The benefit of using prefix arithmetic is that it allows you to express sums of many terms somewhat more succinctly.
 That is to say, instead of
 `2 + 3 + 4 + 5 * 6 + 7 + 8` you can just write `(+ 2 3 4 (* 5 6) 7 8)`.

 ### Functions